drbh/writeups/content/some-article.md

 ```

-Now on our attacking machine we want to prepare ourselfs to recieve the reverse shell that we just planted.
+Now on our attacking machine we want to prepare ourselves to recieve the reverse shell that we just planted.

 ```bash
 # nc or ncat if your on osx